Radio broadcasting in Australia: 2000s

 In 2001, digital television commenced after four years of preparation.
 In readiness, the ABC had fully digitised its production, post-production and transmission facilities.
 The ABC's Multimedia division was renamed "ABC New Media", becoming an output division of the ABC alongside Television and Radio.
 Legislation allowed the ABC to provide 'multichannels' – additional, digital-only, television services managed by the New Media Division.
 Soon after the introduction of digital television in 2001, Fly TV and the ABC Kids channel launched, showing a mix of programming aimed at teenagers and children.

 In 2002, the ABC launched ABC Asia Pacific – the replacement for the defunct Australia Television International operated previously by the Seven Network.
 Much like its predecessor, and companion radio network Radio Australia, the service provided a mix of programming targeted at audiences throughout the Asia-Pacific region.
 Funding cuts in 2003 led to the closure of Fly TV and the ABC Kids channel.

 The ABC launched a digital radio service, ABC DiG, in November 2002, available through the internet and digital television, but not available through any other terrestrial broadcast until DAB+ became available in 2009.

-ABC2, a second attempt at a digital-only television channel, was launched on 7 March 2005.
+ABC TV Plus, a second attempt at a digital-only television channel, was launched on 7 March 2005.
 By 2006 ABC2 carried comedy, drama, national news, sport and entertainment.

 2010s

-ABC News 24 launched on 22 July 2010, and brought with it both new programming content as well as a collaboration of existing news and current affair productions and resources.
+ABC News launched on 22 July 2010, and brought with it both new programming content as well as a collaboration of existing news and current affair productions and resources.
 The ABC launched the 24-hour news channel to both complement its existing 24-hour ABC News Radio service and compete with commercial offerings on cable TV.
 It became the ABC's fifth domestic TV channel and the fourth launched within the past 10 years.